History of Latvia: War of Independence

-In June 1919 collisions started between the on one side and the Estonian 3rd division (including the 2nd Cēsis regiment of the North Latvian brigade) on the other.
+In June 1919 collisions started between the Baltische Landeswehr on one side and the Estonian 3rd division (including the 2nd Cēsis regiment of the North Latvian brigade) on the other.
 The 3rd division defeated the German forces in the Battle of Wenden on June 23.
 An armistice was signed at Strazdumuiža, under the terms of which the Germans had to leave Latvia.

 Instead the German forces were incorporated into the West Russian Volunteer Army.
-On October 5 it commenced an offensive on Riga, taking the west bank of the Daugava River - the front line split Riga in half.
+On October 5 it commenced an offensive on Riga, taking the west bank of the Daugava River – the front line split Riga in half.
 On November 11 the Latvian counteroffensive began and by the end of the month the West Russian Volunteer Army was driven from Latvia.
 During battles in Riga, Latvian forces were supported by British naval artillery.

 On January 3, 1920, the united Latvian and Polish forces launched an attack on the Soviet army in Latgale, and in the Battle of Daugavpils liberated Daugavpils by January 5.
 By the end of January they reached the ethnographic border of Latvia, and peace negotiations with the Soviets soon began.